tornadocash/docs/how_to_anonymity_mining.md

 ### Deposit a note
 On tornado Cash, choose Deposit and the amount you wish to send to the contract.
 You can choose between fixed amounts of ETH or other cryptocurrency.
 The amount is fixed to establish an anonymity set.
 The more users deposit a certain pool, the larger the set any withdrawals can potentially be from.

 When you deposit into the contract, tornado cash gives you a note representing a secret that is needed to withdraw.
 The commitment is a hash of the secret.
 Don't lose this note!
+You can encrypt your deposit note and create an additional on-chain backup of the note (hardware wallets don't support this functionality at the moment).
 In the background, the deposit is registered on chain.

 Your note is now accumulating Anonymity Points.
 The longer you keep your ETH / Tokens locked in the contract, the more you contribute to the anonymity set, allowing all users to gain anonymity.
 The AP compensate you for this.